25th March, 2025

 The principal contractor has overall responsibility for health and safety during the construction phase, and other duty holders will work with them to comply with CDM.

 There's no specific definition (or even mention) of post-construction in the CDM regulations.
-But there are duties that must be carried out at or after project completion, so we refer to this as the post-construction phase.
+However, there are duties that must be carried out at or after project completion, so we refer to this as the post-construction phase.

-Health and safety risks don't stop when the work finished on site.
-Now the project is complete, people will start to use the structure and equipment installed.
+Now the project is complete, people will start to use the structure and the equipment installed.
 People will need to clean and maintain it.
 Eventually, it may need to be altered or demolished.
 There could be many health and safety risks in the future use of the structure.
 CDM acknowledges this, by requiring this health and safety information to be passed on to the client in what is known as the CDM health and safety file.

 (10) At the end of the project, the principal designer, or where there is no principal designer the principal contractor, must pass the health and safety file to the client.